-- She is very good English but very bad Language.
+- She is very good at English but very bad at Language.

-- a person who is the aim of an attack (especially a victim of ridicule or exploitation) by some hostile person or influence.
+- a person who is the aim of an attack (especially a victim of ridicule or exploitation) by some hostile person or influence. (prey)

-- enormously, tremendously.

-- estimate the value of something assigning a rank.

-- alert and fully informed.

-- started to happen or operate.

-- a short description of someone's life, character, work, etc.
+- enormously, tremendously. (hugely) - estimate the value of something assigning a rank. (rate) - alert and fully informed. (aware) - started to happen or operate. (implemented) - a short description of someone's life, character, work, etc. (profile)

-4. Write a summary of the text of about 30 - 45 words using your own words (2 points)